Part-time-Dan/mod10-SVG-Logo-Maker-DanWilson/README.md

 This is an educational project.
 No contributions are being accepted.

 ## Tests
 A test file is provided to verify data is being modified in the "shape" class constructors correctly.
-The test passes static parameters to each "shape" extended class and verifies the class outputs the new parameters  by comparing it to a static string of SVG code containing matching paramters.
+The test passes static parameters to each "shape" extended class and verifies the class outputs the new parameters  by comparing it to a static string of SVG code containing matching parameters.

 In terminal, navigate to the "lib" directory containing the "shapes.test.js" file and run command ```npx jest```.